emmmmly/tic-tac-toe-client/README.md

 # Tic-Tac-Toe: A Strategy Game
  This application will allow users to test their wits against another player in the classic game of tic-tac-toe.
-This project is my first ever project as a software developer.

 ## Important Links
 https://caldonic7.github.io/tic-tac-toe-client/